 The Moon casts its inspiration on the Earth in the form of a shadow.
 What type of shadow does your life produce?
 Your legacy is something you create with the lives you touch.The lesson here is to realize we affect our circle of influence.
 Be sure you are creating a positive legacy.

 We don’t always see the seeds we plant.
 So, plant good seeds.
 This means living a life of courage.
 It means putting yourself at risk especially when you see injustice, corruption, bias, and prejudice.
 Be an example of someone who stands up for the rights of those who do not have the power to stand on their own.
 Stand up and protect the environment.
 But, also temper this with the wisdom of the 3rd aspect.

 5. Explore Your Mysterious Side

 The moon is one big mystery.
 The more we know, the more mysterious it becomes.
 The moon’s density is 3.34 whereas the Earth is 5.5.
 The Moon is bigger than it should be for the closeness of its orbit to the Earth.
 No other planet has a Moon this larger, this close.
-In order to stay in this close an orbit, it must be hollow?
+To stay in this close an orbit, it must be hollow?